Chitosan-based nano-objects for drug delivery: a review of their chemical modifications, supramolecular organization and biological fate

 Abstract

 Chitosan is a widely applied polysaccharide in different fields due to its versatility, biocompatibility and low toxicity.
-Its structure has reactive functional groups that can be modified without involving the chain backbone, which improves its physicochemical and biochemical properties.
-Several chemical modifications as alkylation, acylation, thiolation, grafting with polymers and active molecules, can be combined with various supramolecular chemistry approaches as crosslink, self-assembly, polyelectrolyte complexes, ionic gelation, polymerization to formulate chitosan-based nano-objects able to encapsulate many active pharmaceutical ingredients, eventually providing to chitosan new possibilities in the pharmaceutical, biomedical and biotechnological fields.
-This review summarizes the knowledge developed in some recent works published in the last years regarding chemical modifications of chitosan, the design of chitosan-based nano-objects for the encapsulation and controlled delivery of active pharmaceutical ingredients, their biodistribution, biodegradation and toxicology.
+Its structure possesses reactive functional groups that can be modified without involving the chain backbone, which improves its physicochemical and biochemical properties.
+Several chemical modifications such as alkylation, acylation, thiolation, and grafting with polymers and active molecules can be combined with various supramolecular chemistry approaches such as crosslinking, self-assembly, polyelectrolyte-complex formation, ionic gelation, and polymerization to formulate chitosan-based nano-objects that can encapsulate many active pharmaceutical ingredients, eventually enabling new applications of chitosan in the pharmaceutical, biomedical and biotechnological fields.
+This review summarizes the critical findings of some recent works published in the last years on the chemical modification of chitosan; the design of chitosan-based nano-objects for the encapsulation and controlled delivery of active pharmaceutical ingredients; and the biodistribution, biodegradation and toxicology of the nano-objects.

 Article information